bkw777/MounT/README.md

 These adapter boards take the place of a serial cable, gender/null-modem adapters, rs-232/ttl level-shifter module, and breadboard, and let you stick the microcontroller board directly onto the serial port of a TRS-80 Model 100 or any of it's clones.

 "Model T" computers are:
- TRS-80/TANDY Model 100, 102, 200, 600
+ TRS-80/TANDY Model 100, 102, 200
  NEC PC-8201, PC-8201a, PC-8300
  Olivetti M10
  Kyotronic KC-85

+There are at least a few other machines are not in the same family as above but have the same form of serial port that could also use this:
+ NEC PC-8401 "Starlet", PC-8501
+ TANDY 600

-There is also one adapter for Adafruit Feather to Cambridge Z88, and one for TANDY WP-2
+There are also a few other variations of the adapter for connecting Adafruit Feather to Cambridge Z88, and for TANDY WP-2.
+The TANDY WP-2 serial port is actually the same as a standard PC motherboard com port and most usb-serial adapters, so the WP-2 version is also a generic PC adapter.
+The Cambridge Z88 and the TANDY WP-2 have different serial ports than "Model T", but both machines can use a TPDD drive, and so both machines can use PDDuino.

 These adapters employ a staggered row footprint for the pin headers, which acts like a friction fit socket to connect the microcontroller board to the adatpter board without having to solder it permanently and without needing actual sockets.<br>
 This way the microcontroller board is still removable like with a socket, yet low profile as if you had soldered it with no sockets.<br>